 Support a researcher!Great news!
-Two UMass Medical School researchers have been “adopted” by The Angel Fund.
-The researchers at the Day Lab at UMass Medical School work tirelessly to find a cure for ALS.
+UMass Chan Medical School researchers have been “adopted” by The Angel Fund.
+The researchers at the Day Lab at UMass Chan Medical School work tirelessly to find a cure for ALS.
 Each lab has remarkable researchers who work on individual pieces of the puzzle that fit into the whole research picture.

+The Angel Fund donations help support researchers.
+The most recent funding given has supported four amazing researchers.
+They are our Angels Over Boston.
 Regardless of whether you are a business, a family or an individual, by adopting a research Fellow you can help Dr. Brown and the UMass ALS research team reach their goal – finding a treatment and a cure for ALS.

 MEET THE RESEARCHERS

 Dr.Katharina Elisabeth (Karin) MeijboomDr.
 Meijboom has a longstanding interest in neurobiology and using neuroscience to understand neurological disorders.
 In 2011 she earned a Bachelor of Science degree in Cognitive and Neurobiological Psychology at the University of Utrecht in the Netherlands.

 She then obtained a Master of Science degree (2014) in the field of neuroscience and cognition, also at the University of Utrecht.
 Subsequently she has been studying aspects of motor neuron diseases.
 She earned a Doctorate in Philosophy at the University of Oxford in Oxford, England.
 Her doctoral thesis, awarded in 2019, focused on a devastating motor neuron disease of infants and children, known as spinal muscular atrophy.